pedrogasparotti/challenges/README.md

 This repository contains code to predict car prices using machine learning techniques.
 The dataset used for training and testing the model is stored in the 'cars_train.csv' file.
 Before running the code, make sure you have Python installed, along with the required libraries mentioned in the 'requirements.txt' file.
 To set up the environment, you can use a virtual environment:

-Clone the repository to your local machine: bash
+Download (or clone) the repository to your local machine: bash

 ```